The Fair at the PNE: A Vancouver Tradition in Hastings Park

 Another thing that annoyed the neighbourhood was the huge parking problem each year during the fair.
 Parking on the PNE grounds is limited and expensive, so people tend to park on the side roads beside the houses.

-The protest became so intense that for a while it looked as though the PNE was going to have to find new premises.
+The protest became so intense that for a while it looked as though the fair was going to have to find new premises.
 Eventually a compromise was reached.
-The PNE stayed where it was, but a green area known as the Sanctuary was created in Hastings Park.
+The fair site stayed where it was, but a green area known as the Sanctuary was created in Hastings Park.
 This is a lovely place filled with trees, a pond, walking trails, bridges, and benches.
 The pond was created when a stream that had travelled in a culvert for fifty years was uncovered.
 In addition, the side roads closest to the PNE are now no-parking zones (except for the home owners).

 The Sanctuary, the Momiji Japanese Garden, and the Italian Gardens

 Another pleasant place for fair visitors to rest is an area known as the Italian Gardens (or the Italian Garden).
 The area is often referred to in the plural due to the different sections of the garden.
 It's a beautiful area with flowers, fountains, walkways, and sculptures representing characters from Italian operas.
 It's located next to a small hill that serves as a viewing platform for outdoor stage performances.
+A playground for children is located on one side of the garden and areas for sports on the other.

 The Sanctuary and the two gardens mentioned above are part of the PNE grounds.
 Fair visitors can enter them without extra cost.
+The areas are free to enter during the rest of the year when the barriers around the fairground are removed.

 Photos of the Sanctuary and the GardensClick thumbnail to view full-size